wp-plugins/google-docs-rsvp-guestlist/readme.txt

 = My plugin isn't working =

+Check the homepage for a lot of comments and responses about how to fiddle with this plugin, we have had a bit of discussion and help from other users.

-You are required to have PHP version 5.
+Note that you are required to have PHP version 5.
 Sorry, the only solution right now is to use that version of PHP.

 = How do I change some of the text? =